 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Pair, Donald L., "Late Pleistocene glacial history and magnetic chronostratigraphy, western Adirondack borderland, New York" (1991).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 19.